 You may be asked if you have a point card: Pointo ka-do arimasu ka? ポイントカードありますか？ (more casual, I hear this more at conbini) or Pointo ka-do o omochidesu ka? ポイントカードをお持ちですか？ (more business-like, shops in malls are more likely to use this)

-To which you reply “hai” and hand over your card, or you can say something like “arimasen” or “janai” (or perhaps “mottenai”).
+To which you reply “hai” and hand over your card, or you can say something like “arimasen” or “janai” (or perhaps “mottenai,” to not have).
 Depending on the cashier, you may be asked if you would like to start a point/stamp card: Sutanpu ka-do o tsukurimashou ka? スタンプカードを作りましょうか？ (literally, “shall I make you a stamp card?”).
-Again, phrasing may vary, but listen for something similar to this and they will usually be holding up a point card or pointing to a picture of it as they ask.
+Again, phrasing will vary, but listen for something similar to this and they will usually be holding up a point card or pointing to a picture of it as they ask.

-When the cashier hands you back change, listen for the key word:
+When the cashier hands you back change and a receipt, listen for the key word:

 change okaeshi お返し